JJ/hoborg/text/text.md

 night it's going to be removed from here to places unknown and likely more dangerous than here.

-But OK, OK, don't protest, I see that I am jumping over myself.
+But OK, OK, don't complain, I see that I am jumping over myself.
 Let me tell you how it all started.